campsite-at-Lac-D'Ifni

 At Kandoo, we love the variety of treasures that can be found in Morocco; from the golden crested waves of the desert dunes to the snow capped peaks of the High Atlas.
 Morocco is home to many a phenomenon including North Africa's tallest mountain.
 Toubkal is a gentle giant that feels accessible to most and yet provides enough challenge to give a huge sense of achievement once conquered.
 Although Africa isn't necessarily the first continent that springs to mind when it comes to winter trips, Toubkal also provides a great first ascent for those just starting out in their winter mountaineering careers.
 Journeying further inland, if desert heat is more your idea of a good time, then step into another world as the High Atlas gives way to the Ergs of the Sahara.
 Rolling dunes smattered across barren shrubbery to the steady plod of camels.
 This slower pace of life allows a gentler approach to Moroccan culture.

-You will need to arrive in Marrakesh on day 1 of your itinerary and the trek will begin the following morning.
-For UK travellers, there are direct flights with BA, Easy Jet and Ryan Air from Heathrow, Gatwick, Luton, Stansted and Manchester.
+On our Moroccan adventures you will need to arrive in Menara Airport, Marrakesh on Day 1 of your trip.
+For UK travellers there are direct flights with BA, Easy Jet and Ryan Air from Heathrow, Gatwick, Luton, Stansted and Manchester.
 With a short stop in Europe, you can travel from virtually any major UK airport.
 The flight time from the UK is roughly four hours.

 There are no direct flights to Marrakesh from the USA but, it is only necessary to have a short stop of less than 3 and a half hours somewhere in Europe.
 Delta Airways operate convenient flights via Paris from New York, Boston and Los Angles.
 TAP Air Portugal, American Airlines and United provide further options.